wa5znu/zCLK/README.md

 ```

 Then recompile and install.
 For timezone, copy the text of one from `hardware/esp8266/3.0.2/cores/esp8266/TZ.h`.

-If you'd rather manage configuration with a captive-AP Web UI, you would be better served with the original nCLK).
+If you'd rather manage configuration with a captive-AP Web UI, you would be better served with the original nCLK.

 ## Libraries